menu

 Myrtle Beach, SC Housing Market Trends

-With 38,417 people, 16,201 houses or apartments, and a median cost of homes of $449,233, Myrtle Beach real estate is some of the most expensive in South Carolina, although Myrtle Beach home values aren't among America's most expensive.
+With a population of 38,417, 16,201 total housing units (homes and apartments), and a median house value of $459,232, Myrtle Beach real estate is some of the most expensive in South Carolina, although Myrtle Beach home values aren't among America's most expensive.

 Large apartment complexes or high rise apartments are the single most common housing type in Myrtle Beach, accounting for 41.50% of the city's housing units.
 Other types of housing that are prevalent in Myrtle Beach include single-family detached homes ( 37.87%), row houses and other attached homes ( 7.96%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 7.53%).
-Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.
+This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.

 People in Myrtle Beach primarily live in small (one, two or no bedroom) units, chiefly found in large apartment complexes or high rise apartments.
 Myrtle Beach has a mixture of owner-occupied and renter-occupied housing.